oracle-livelabs/developer/redwood-extensions/tableedit/tableedit.md

  We don't need the buttons at the top of the page anymore, so let's remove them.
  	![Image alt text](images/delete.png)

-12. In the Page Editor, go to the Structure pane.
-Under **Toolbar**, right-click each button and choose **Delete** to remove it from your page:
+12. In the Page Designer, go to the Structure pane.
+Under **Toolbar**, right-click each button and click **Delete** to remove it from your page:

 	![Image alt text](images/navbar.png)